SylwiaOliwia2/Global-Warming-in-Poland---Heatmap/README.md

 ![screenshot](Screenshot_vis.png)

 The data comes from [IMGW](https://dane.imgw.pl/data/dane_pomiarowo_obserwacyjne/dane_meteorologiczne/miesieczne/synop/) public dataset.
-Click [here](https://sylwia.hs3.linux.pl/my_files/temp_heatmap/frontend/index.html) to see the visualization in action.

 To gain the same reference for each month, the data is represented as **Z-score** (number of standard deviations from the mean).
 In this case mean was calculated separately for each month over the years.